ultragorira/ultragorira.github.io/_posts/2024-06-XX-Quantization.md

 Zero: 87
 tensor([ 87,  84,   9,   0, 165, 255,  74,  23, 203,  61])
 ```
 Here you can see that the 0 is not anymore 0 but 87.
+The max value is 255.

 As for the symmetric quantization, let's dequantized the asymmetric quantized tensor: